 Mixtures of fine solid particles and liquid (for example, water) behave as viscous fluids with plasticity.
 Such mixtures are generally referred to as granular pastes.
-It has been found that cracks often appear in granular pastes as they transition to semisolid states during desiccation [1, 2].
-When a uniform layer of granular paste dries evenly on a hard flat surface, cracks usually form an isotropic cellular pattern.
-However, previous studies have revealed that the crack patterns can be made anisotropic if a mechanical or electromagnetic perturbation is applied to the layer for a short time before drying.
-This memory effect of paste suggests that we can readily impart anisotropic mechanical properties on pastelike materials and control the process of cracking [2-8].
-However, our understanding of such behavior is vet incomplete, mainly because we do not know how external perturbations generate structures incorporated as memory in paste and how these structures influence cracking processes.
+It has been found that cracks often appear in granular pastes as they transition to semi-solid states during desiccation [1, 2].
+When a uniform layer of granular paste dries evenly on a hard, flat surface, cracks usually form an isotropic cellular pattern.
+However, previous studies have revealed that the crack patterns can be made anisotropic if a mechanical or electromagnetic perturbation is applied to the laver for a short time before drying.
+This "memory effect" of paste suggests that we can readily impart anisotropic mechanical properties on paste-like materials and control the process of cracking [2-8].
+However, our understanding of such behavior is yet incomplete, mainly because we do not know how external perturbations generate structures incorporated as memory in paste and how these structures influence cracking processes.

 The memory of shaking is the most common type of memory effect, being observed in many types of paste.
-In situations that paste exhibits this effect, after horizontal unidirectional oscillation is applied to a uniform layer of paste, parallel cracks first appear during desiccation in the direction perpendicular to the initial shaking.
-This effect was first found in claylike paste consisting of calcium carbonate [3] and then also observed in wet granular materials, such as mixtures of starch powder and water [9].
+In situations that paste exhibits this effect, after horizontal, unidirectional oscillation is applied to a uniform layer of paste, parallel cracks first appear during desiccation in the direction perpendicular to the initial shaking.
+This effect was first found in clay-like paste consisting of calcium carbonate [3] and then also observed in wet granular materials, such as mixtures of starch powder and water [9].
 As these experimental studies revealed, parallel cracks form only when the shaking is sufficiently strong to exert shear stresses larger than the yield stress on the paste.
 Further, it was found that many types of crack patterns, including rings and spirals, can be produced by changing the manner of shaking [3, 5, 8].
-Recent experiments have also indicated that such memory can be rewritten by adding only a few oscillations in a direction that differs from that of the initial shaking [10].
+Recent experiments have also indicated that such memory can be "rewritten" by adding only a few oscillations in a direction that differs from that of the initial shaking [10].
 Nonlinear elastoplastic theories provide predictions that are consistent with these results.
 The phenomenological models proposed by Otsuki and Ooshida predict that large shear deformation yields anisotropic residual stresses, and this prediction has been confirmed by measurements of stresses in calcium carbonate paste [11-15].

-What anisotropic structures are formed microscopically by shaking and how do they influence the fracture properties of paste?
-In a previous study [9] we observed the arrangements of particles in several samples using x-ray computerized tomography (μ CT) and found that shaking induces short-range anisotropy in which the number of neighboring particles increases in the direction perpendicular to the direction of shaking in the shear plane.
+What anisotropic structures are formed microscopically by shaking, and how do they influence the fracture properties of paste?
+In a previous study [9], we observed the arrangements of particles using μ CT and found that shaking induces short-range anisotropy in irregular particle arrangements.
 However, we were not able to investigate the details of the anisotropy and their relation to the resultant cracks.
-In this work we use a μ CT apparatus at the large synchrotron radiation facility SPring-8 (RIKEN, Japan).
-With this apparatus, we are able to realize a field of view with a diameter of 3.56mm, which is approximately four times larger than that used in the previous study, while maintaining the same resolution.
-We carry out measurements in a few dozen samples.
-As in the previous study, we use paste consisting of Lycopodium powder, i.e., spores of Lycopodium clavatum.
+In this work, we performed μ CT observations at the large synchrotron radiation facility SPring-8 (RIKEN, Japan), and we made measurements in samples at various stages of desiccation up to crack formation.
+We also investigated how the arrangements of particles depend on the conditions of the sample preparation.
+As in the previous study, we used paste consisting of Lycopodium powder, i.e., spores of Lycopodium clavatum.
+These particles have round shapes with diameters of Lycopodium powder, i.e., spores of Lycopodium clavatum.
 These particles have round shapes with diameters of approximately 30 μ m.
 These particles are the largest among the spherical particles whose paste is known to exhibit memory of shaking, and due to this large size, individual particles can be resolved in the μ CT observations.